Grace (Jeff Buckley album): Legacy

 In 2006, Mojo named Grace the number-one "modern rock classic", and it was voted Australia's second-favorite album on the television special My Favourite Album.
 In 2011, VH1 named Grace the 73rd-greatest rock and roll album.
 In a worldwide poll of 40,000 people organized by British Hit Singles & Albums and NME in 2006, Grace was voted the 23rd-greatest album.
 In 2014, Guitar World placed Grace at number 26 in its list of "iconic albums that defined 1994".

 The Led Zeppelin guitarist, Jimmy Page, said Grace was "close to being my favorite album of the decade".
 The singer, Robert Plant, was also complimentary.
 Bob Dylan named Buckley one of the decade's great songwriters, and David Bowie considered Grace the best album ever made.
 In 2010, the Smiths singer Morrissey, one of Buckley's influences, named Grace one of his favorite albums.
-The Muse singer and guitarist Matt Bellamy said he did not believe his falsetto would be suitable for rock music until he heard Grace.
-In 2020, Bellamy purchased the Fender Telecaster Buckley used on Grace and has used it in recordings.
+The Muse singer and guitarist Matt Bellamy said Grace convinced him that his falsetto was suitable for rock music.
+In 2020, Bellamy purchased the Fender Telecaster Buckley used on Grace.
+He used it on his 2021 solo album Cryosleep and said he intended to use it on Muse albums.